 Varying the way you give your speech will help you capture and hold your audience’s attention.

 A speech from the best man is an essential part of the wedding reception, and the length is really up to you, but we suggest keeping the speech in the 3 to 5-minute range.
 If you’re not a public speaker, it’s okay for it to be shorter; but make sure to include the appropriate thank yous and say something nice to the couple.
-Also, keep it under 10 minutes; there are often many speeches during a wedding, and if it’s too long, you will lose the interest of the wedding guests.
+A short best man speech is just as good as a long one. just keep it under 10 minutes; there are often many speeches during a wedding, and if it’s too long, you will lose the interest of the wedding guests.

 The best man should thank the groom and the couple on behalf of the wedding party.
 They may also choose to thank the couple’s parents.
 Generally, the best man’s speech aims to tell stories about the groom.